statmike/Resampling-Methods-in-SAS-Viya/readme.md

 ### resample.doubleBootstrap action
 Creates a table of identically sized bootstrap and double-bootstrap resamples from table <intable> and stores them in a tables <intable>_bs and <intable>_dbs.
 Runs the addRowID action on the <intable>.
 Columns that describe the link between the double-bootstrap resamples and the bootstrap resamples are:
 * bsID - is the naturally numbered (1, 2, ..., b) identifier of a resample
-* dbsID - is the naturally numbered (1, 2, ..., b) identifier of a resample from bsID
+* dbsID - is the naturally numbered (1, 2, ..., d) identifier of a resample from a bsID
 * dbs_rowID - is the naturally numbered (1, 2, ..., n) row identifier within the value of dbsID
 * bs_rowID - is the naturally numbered (1, 2, ..., n) row identifier for the resampled row in bsID
 * rowID - is the naturally numbered (1, 2, ..., n) row identifier for the resampled row in <intable>